Fredalx/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is an executable file and will print 'Hello, World'
+This file will display a confused face